 Our Games

 Our game Fish Lake is all things smart and fun.
-You can teach your 4th-6th graders Enemies in the forestabout fractions as their character in the game travels across the Great Plains.
+You can teach your 4th-6th graders about fractions as their character in the game travels across the Great Plains.
 The game is based on the migration of the Ojibwe people to “the land where food grows on the water.”
 You get to determine where to meet, figure out “what’s fair” and more.
 Full of side quests, Easter eggs and (of course!) real-life math.
 If your students don’t love it, then we’ll be sad pandas.
 (Also available on Steam!)

 Making Camp reviews multiplication and division concepts while teaching kids about things like the Ojibwe social categorization system and getting them excited about decking out their wigwam (learning lots of fun facts about daily items the Ojibwe used along the way).